MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-administering-virtual-applications-with-the-management-console.md

 |Administrators tab|Use the **Administrators** tab to register, add, or remove administrators in your App-V environment.|

 >[!IMPORTANT]
->JavaScript must be enabled on the browser you use to open the Web Management Console.
+>The browser you're using to open the Web Management Console must have JavaScript enabled.

 ## Have a suggestion for App-V?